vishnuvardhan-Dev/aws-amplify-ci-cd/Readme.md

+## AWS-Amplify infrastructure using terraform and setup of CI/CD pipeline with Amplify’s inbuilt functionality.

+ ##
+  **✨Breif about AWS-Amplify**
-* AWS Amplify is a development platform provided by Amazon Web Services (AWS) that simplifies the process of building web and mobile applications.
+ is a development platform provided by Amazon Web Services (AWS) that simplifies the process of building web and mobile applications.
 It's designed to help developers quickly create scalable and feature-rich applications by abstracting away many of the complexities involved in setting up and managing backend services, databases, authentication, and more.

 ## Deployment with AWS Amplify: Terraform and CI/CD for Reliable, Scalable Apps